Asif Ali Zardari: Second presidency (2024–present)

 In July 2024, Zardari put into effect the Christian Marriage Amendment Act, which amended the Christian Marriage Act of 1872 by raising the minimum age of marriage for Pakistani Christians from 16 and 13 for men and women, respectively, to 18 for both men and women.

 On International Day Against Drug Abuse and Illicit Trafficking in June 2025, Zardari reaffirmed Pakistan's commitment to eradicate drug abuse.
 He praised the efforts of the Anti-Narcotics Force in quelling the drug trade in Pakistan.

 In February 2025, Zardari embarked on a five-day state visit of China and met with Chinese President Xi Jinping and Premier Li Qiang.
-During his visit, Zardari reaffirmed Pakistan's committtment to the China–Pakistan Economic Corridor (CPEC), and condemned attacks on Chinese workers, stating that China and Pakistan will always be "all-weather friends."
+During his visit, Zardari reaffirmed Pakistan's commitment to the China–Pakistan Economic Corridor (CPEC), and condemned attacks on Chinese workers, stating that China and Pakistan will always be "all-weather friends."

 Zardari condemned Israeli strikes on Iran during the Iran–Israel war.

 In July 2025, Zardari conferred the Nishan-e-Imtiaz to U.S. General Michael Kurilla, commander of the United States Central Command, in recognition of his efforts to strengthen the bilateral military relations between the United States and Pakistan, and his efforts to promote regional stability in South Asia.